Approach

 Question Taxonomy

-Nine categories of financial analysis questions, organized by difficulty.
-Each tests different aspects of financial reasoning, from basic retrieval to complex multi-step analysis.
+Nine categories of financial analysis questions, sorted by difficulty.
+Each tests a different part of financial reasoning, from basic lookups to complex multi-step analysis.

 Easy